microsoft/vscode-docs/docs/remote/containers.md

 You can create a dev sandbox by selecting a base container image from a source like [DockerHub](https://hub.docker.com) and then manually installing additional software, such as Git, which may be missing.

-You can use the **Remote-Containers: Add Dev Container Configuration Files** command in the Command Palette (`kbstyle(F1)`) to select from a base image to get you started and customize from there.
+You can use the **Remote-Containers: Add Development Container Configuration Files** command in the Command Palette (`kbstyle(F1)`) to select from a base image to get you started and customize from there.

-> **Note:** Windows based containers are not currently supported.
+> **Note:** While experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
+See the [Remote Development and Linux](/docs/remote/linux.md) article for details.
+Windows Containers are not supported.

 If you are not able to find an image that meets your needs or just want to automate the installation of additional software, you can also [create a custom image using a `Dockerfile`](#using-a-dockerfile).